deseven/iCanHazMusic/README.md

  - equalizer
  - tags editing, format conversion and other Swiss knife functions
  - advanced foobar2000-level customization (i'm too dumb for that, sorry)

+## Web interface & API
+Enable web server in preferences, then open http://0.0.0.0:8008/ (change port according to your settings), enter your API key when prompted.
+Go to http://0.0.0.0:8008/api/ to get the list of available methods.
+Example usage with curl:
+`curl http://127.0.0.1:8008/api/play-pause -H 'X-Api-Key: your_api_key'`

 ## Enabling lyrics loading
 This should be changed in the future but for now in order for this to work you need to install [python3 from homebrew](https://formulae.brew.sh/formula/python@3.9) with `brew install python@3.9` and then [lyricgenius module](https://pypi.org/project/lyricsgenius/) with `pip3 install lyricsgenius`.
 Test that this works in your terminal: